 Fred’s comments about his experiences at UNC:

 “I think the most striking thing about studying political science at Chapel Hill was how well the department instilled in me and my classmates the very best sense of what it means to be a scholar.
 The faculty constantly inspired us to take on big, important questions; challenged us to dedicate ourselves to finding the best evidence for answering them; and demonstrated for us that figuring out how the political world works is necessarily a collaborative process, a task that we always take on together, even when we work alone.
 I can’t imagine a better place to study.”

-Christopher Witko (Ph.D., 2003, associate professor, University of South Carolina).
+Christopher Witko (Ph.D., 2003, professor, Pennsylvania State University).
 Chris’ research focuses on how organized interests use their resources, especially campaign contributions, to influence policy at both the state and federal level and on the determinants and consequences of policies that influence the distribution of resources in the first place (e.g. education, budgetary and economic policy).
 Chris’ research on these topics has appeared in the The American Journal of Political Science, The Journal of Politics, The Journal of Public Administration Research and Theory, Political Research Quarterly and numerous edited volumes.